openedx/edx-documentation/en_us/shared/manage_live_course/bulk_email.rst

 to your course on the **Files & Uploads** page.
 For an email message, you copy the **Web** URL that the system assigns to the image.
 Then, in the email message editor, you select the **Insert/edit image** icon to add the web URL.

+.. note:: Scalable Vector Graphic (SVG) images are restricted from use in messages authored with the Bulk Course Email tool.
+Please see the above note in the *Restricted HTML Content* section.

 To ensure that your course assets are transmitted securely, add the ``https://`` preface to the web URL.
 An example follows.